Overview

 Strengths

 Done well, this pairing produces a relationship where both partners stretch.
 The Rabbit develops the capacity to say hard things plainly; the Rooster develops the capacity to soften delivery without losing meaning.
 Each grows in directions they wouldn't have otherwise.
 The work is meaningful, and many couples in this pairing describe themselves as having become more whole through the relationship.
+Underneath the stylistic clash, the two often share more than they realize — both care about doing right by people, both notice when standards slip, both are more sensitive than their surfaces suggest.
+Once they stop reacting to each other's delivery, they tend to discover an ally where they first saw an irritant.

 Friction points